Aliases for TF Gene

 GeneCards Summary for TF Gene

 TF (Transferrin) is a Protein Coding gene.
-Diseases associated with TF include Atransferrinemia and Deficiency Anemia.
-Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Ferroptosis.
+Diseases associated with TF include Atransferrinemia and Iron Deficiency Anemia.
+Among its related pathways are Vesicle-mediated transport and Clathrin-mediated endocytosis.
 Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and ferric iron transmembrane transporter activity.
 An important paralog of this gene is LTF.

 Transferrins are iron binding transport proteins which can bind two Fe(3+) ions in association with the binding of an anion, usually bicarbonate.
 It is responsible for the transport of iron from sites of absorption and heme degradation to those of storage and utilization.
 Serum transferrin may also have a further role in stimulating cell proliferation.